radixon/C_Exploration/Chapter2/README.md

 ## Section 2.2
 ### Directives

 Before a C program is compiled, the program is edited by a preprocessor.
-Commands inteded for the preprocessor are directives. <br />
+Commands intended for the preprocessor are directives. <br />

 ```C
   #include <stdio.h>